-Brick Pollitt (Paul Newman), a former high school football star, spends a drunken night jumping hurdles on the school athletic field in a tragic attempt to recapture his glory days.
+In the opening scene, Brick Pollitt (Paul Newman), a former high school football star, spends a drunken night jumping hurdles on the school athletic field in a tragic attempt to recapture his glory days.
 He falls and injures his right leg.

-During this time, Gooper and Mae had been trying to convince Ida to settle Big Daddy's will to give them the entire estate.
+During this time, as nearly all of the other guests have left the party, Gooper and Mae had been trying to convince Ida to settle Big Daddy's will to give them the entire estate.
 Ida is still unaware of her husband's condition.
-As Ida begins to feel stress from all the hubbub, Mae lets slip that Big Daddy's cancer test was positive.
+As Ida begins to feel stress from all the hub-bub, Mae lets slip that Big Daddy's cancer test was positive as Gooper told her minutes ago.
 The doctor has no choice but to admit the truth.
 Ida is at first overcome, but then firmly states that her husband will not be dying anytime soon, desperately trying to hold together the last traces of family unity.
-Maggie joins the conversation and speaks calmly to Ida to soothe her, whereas Gooper and Mae continue to hound Ida with demands.The rivalry between Mae and Maggie becomes clear: Maggie sees Mae as a dishonest, greedy and selfish interloper who married Gooper for his parents wealth; Mae, who is pregnant with her sixth child, believes Maggie does not deserve any inheritance because she is childless and her husband drinks.
+Maggie joins the conversation and speaks calmly to Ida to soothe her, whereas Gooper and Mae continue to hound Ida with demands.
+At this point, the personal rivalry between the two sisters-in-law, Mae and Maggie, becomes clear as they begin arguing with each other: Maggie reveals that she sees Mae as a dishonest, greedy, selfish, trailer-trash interloper who married Gooper solely for his parents wealth; Mae, who is pregnant with her sixth child, verbally counter-attacks with her belief that Maggie does not deserve any inheritance because she is childless and her husband drinks.

 After further prodding, Big Daddy recollects his own father: a boxcar tramp with no real job and no authority.
 Though he first speaks of his father with hostility, Big Daddy begins to smile as he remembers the fun he had as a child.
 He admits that he had loved his father more than anything, though he had been poor and overlooked by society.
 Brick becomes overwrought with emotion and trashes the basement, breaking the expensive items that his father had bought over the years to demonstrate his wealth.
 Once he calms down, he finally sees eye to eye with his father and the two weakened men help each other up the stairs.

 Maggie, Gooper, Mae, and Ida are still in a heated conversation in the living room over Big Daddy's will, with Gooper and Mae demanding the majority of his estate when he passes on.
 Brick overhears his brother and sister-in-law mocking him for his drinking habit, and calmly intervenes.
 Big Daddy speaks to his wife with newfound respect and affection, and has adopted a positive outlook despite his condition.
 To halt the argument about the inheritance, Maggie tells the family that she is finally pregnant.
 Mae is outraged and calls her a liar, but Big Daddy and Ida are happy at the news.
 Brick goes upstairs and calls for Maggie.
 In their bedroom, Maggie thanks Brick for going along with her lie: she is not really pregnant, but wanted to give Brick's parents some hope for the future.
 Brick assures her that they "are through with lies and liars in this house."
-They lock the door, rekindling their romance at last.
+They lock the door and go to bed, rekindling their romance at last.